Sodwalls, New South Wales

 Sodwalls is located about 150 km west of the state capital, Sydney and 16 km south-west of the city of Lithgow.

+The local tourist association claims that "between 1827 and 1829 a sod walls house with grass-thatched roof was built for troopers on Major Lockyers Road and called ‘Sodwalls.’"

 Sodwalls used to have a railway station on the Main Western Railway.
 This line is used by the Central West XPT service from Sydney to Dubbo with stops at Rydal to the east and Tarana to the west.

 Theresa (Cissie) McLaughlin, a Catholic nun who was superior of Our Lady's Nurses for the Poor in Sydney, was born in Sodwalls in 1890.

 Heritage listings

 Sodwalls has a number of heritage-listed sites, including: